nicolecomputer/tumblr-rss-monster/README.md

 - `TUMBLR_CONSUMER_KEY`: Tumblr consumer key from [creating an application](https://www.tumblr.com/oauth/apps)
 - `TUMBLR_CONSUMER_SECRET`: Tumblr consumer key from [creating an application](https://www.tumblr.com/oauth/apps)
+- `CALLBACK_URL_BASE`: When tumblr finishes logging in where should it return to.
+This is usually a value like "http://127.0.0.1:6969/" or "https://you-server/"
 - `STORAGE_ROOT`: Optional defaults to /data/

 ### Mounts: